Affiliate Disclosure: All links pay commissionReading Time: 25 minutes

 Sometimes there is a fine line between how things are designed to work and how I think they should work.
 Either way I class them as a bug or a quirk.
 Bugs & Quirks are NOT missing features, that’s different.

 The bugs and quirks found so far by me seem to be those which will only materially affect a minority of possible users; probably people who would buy a different watch in any case.
+By the time you read this, they have probably all been fixed!

 - In triathlon mode it seems that running sensors do not connect.
 The workaround seems to be to get the swim mode to look for them and pair them whilst in transition.
 Pressing ‘START’ when you really do start.